I can hardly believe it is halfway through October. It feels like time speeds up when we enter the last few months of the year.

 Thankfully there is still plenty of time for some fun Halloween activities with the kids.

-This time of year has us running quite a bit, but this Fizzing Halloween Science takes just minutes to set up and is perfect to share with the kids when they return home from school or even as a quick party activity.
+This time of year has us running quite a bit, but this Fizzing Eyeballs Halloween science experiment takes just minutes to set up and is perfect to share with the kids when they return home from school or even as a quick party activity.

 Toddlers and preschoolers will watch with wide eyes as the bubbles and plastic eyeballs ooze over the side of the container.
 Older kids will giggle and may even want to add their own unique twist to it.